JChover/Python_Crash_Course/README.md

 ## Resources
 Here I will leave all the resources I use during this project.
+- The Zen of Python
+- PEP 8

 ## Learned
 What I have learned reading this book.